 Procuring Cart: Make Your Own or Ready Made?

 Many anglers find cart a messy bait and it can be something of a challenge to present this bait well, and due to its soft nature some anglers even find it difficult to keep cart baits on the hook during a cast, even if large amounts of bait cotton or bait elastic are used.
 For this reason there are a wide range of methods which have been tested by anglers to try and use cart effectively.
 These are usually based around wrapping cart in some kind of casing which will keep it together when being cast out, but also allow the juices and scents to escape and attract fish.
 Anglers have experimented with using the gutted body of a squid, cling film, netting, tea bags, gauze bandages, sausage casing and even women’s tights as materials to contain cart inside when it is used as a fishing bait.
-It is up to individual anglers to work out which method works best for them when using cart, and the additional effort of having to prepare this bait are something anglers should bear in mind, especially as it may have to be done in very cold weather with freezing fingers.
+It is up to individual anglers to work out which method works best for them when using cart, and the additional effort of having to prepare this bait are something anglers should bear in mind, especially as it may have to be done in very cold weather with freezing hands.

 Is Cart Banned?

-There is no specific ban on using cart as a bait, but in some regions of the UK bye-laws have been passed to ban the use of edible crab as a sea fishing bait.
+There is no national ban on using cart as a bait, but in some regions of the UK by-laws have been passed to ban the use of edible crab as a sea fishing bait.
 These bans include using any part of the crab as a bait, including crab “offal” which means that cart would be covered by the ban.
 When bans are in place they cover both sea anglers and commercial fishermen (who may use edible crabs as bait in pots).
-It is up to anglers to check that the use of edible crab is permitted in the area they are fishing in to ensure that they stay on the right side of the law.
+It is up to anglers to check that the use of edible crab is permitted in the area they are fishing in order to ensure that they stay on the right side of the law.